Basics In Statistics Question And Answers

 public health Definition:

-It is that branch of statistics concerned with mathematical facts & data related to biological events
+Public health is that branch of statistics concerned with mathematical facts and data related to biological events

 public health Uses: